cschroed-usgs/sparrow-ui/src/main/resources/development.md

 `${web.root}/../../../target/less-webjars/`

 This tells the compiler to also look in the target directory to find other LESS files to compile against.

+###Comments in JSP and Handlebars templates
+When creating comments in JSPs or Handlebars that render HTML, try not to use HTML comment tags `<!-- -->`.
+These comments are usually for developers and make their way into the final HTML and end up increasing the size of the transfer to the browser.

+Instead, in JSP, use JSP comment tags `<%-- --%>` and in Handlebars, use Handlebars comment tags `{{!-- --}}` or `{{! }}`.

+These comments will not make it into the final product and will not be served to the client.